0xrusowsky/blog/content/articles/ethereum-virtual-machine-pt1.md

 ## World State

 The world state, or state trie, is a mapping between addresses and account states (account basic info and its storage).
 Although it is not stored on the blockchain -only the state root is stored in the block header-, the EVM has access to all this information stored in a state database.
-At the time of writing, Ethereum uses a data structure called modified merkle-patricia trie, which requires full-nodes to maintain a the full chain state (not the history) on their local database.
+At the time of writing, Ethereum uses a data structure called modified merkle-patricia trie, which requires full-nodes to maintain the full chain state (not the history) on their local database.
 The [following image](https://i.stack.imgur.com/afWDt.jpg) is a nice visual representation of Ethereum's tries where you can easily see the relationship between the account storage trie, an account's basic info, and the world state trie.

 ```rs
 /// EVM State is a mapping from addresses to accounts.